 so bear that in mind with confidence: there will be something that your child will come

 Sharing a beautiful gift [10:31]

-other people.
-What kinds of social opportunities, Dr. Tanner, are available to
+people.
+What kinds of social opportunities, Dr. Tanner, are available to homeschooling

-as a general rule, if your child is going to violin lessons, look for a teacher that
+a general rule, if your child is going to violin lessons, look for a teacher that does

-does group lessons.
-Most violin teachers offer that as part of what’s called
+group lessons.
+Most violin teachers offer that as part of what’s called the Suzuki

 As a general rule, any child anywhere can join a choir.
 There’s always a

 children’s choir at a church, at a local events center, at a recreation center,

 some auditionable choirs—Washington Children’s Chorus if you’re in

 Washington, D.C.—it’s a big, big thing.
 But no matter what, there are choirs